spectrocloud/librarium/content/docs/12.5-vertex/60-system-management/50-reverse-proxy.md

 You can configure a reverse proxy for Palette VerteX.
 The reverse proxy can be used by host clusters deployed in a private network.
 Host clusters deployed in a private network are not accessible from the public internet or by users in different networks.
 You can use a reverse proxy to access the cluster's Kubernetes API server from a different network.

 When you provide a custom reverse proxy server, clusters that use the [Spectro Proxy pack](/integrations/frp) will use the reverse proxy server address in the kubeconfig file.
-Clusters not using the Spectro Proxy pack will use the default cluster address in the kubeconfig file
+Clusters not using the Spectro Proxy pack will use the default cluster address in the kubeconfig file.

 You can deploy and maintain your own Spectro Proxy server.
 The Spectro Proxy server is designed to be deployed in a Kubernetes cluster.
 Use the instructions below to deploy a Spectro Proxy server.